McLean Hospital 115 Mill Street Belmont, MA 02478

 Opportunities for today’s clinician-scientists are scarce.
 There are fewer such investigators entering the field due to declining federal support over the past decade.
 Today, those interested in both clinical psychiatry and scientific research often must make a difficult choice between the two.

-But now, thanks to the Hintzes, one aspiring clinician-scientist each year will have the chance to extend training at McLean under the mentorship of accomplished veterans like Dr. Pope.
+But now, thanks to the Hintzes, one aspiring clinician-scientist each year will have the chance to extend training at McLean under the mentorship of Dr. Pope.

-The recently-appointed 2014-15 Pope-Hintz Fellow Jeremy Stewart, MS, will begin work in McLean’s Child and Adolescent Mood Disorders Laboratory this fall.
+The first Pope-Hintz Fellow was appointed this spring.
+Jeremy Stewart, MS, will begin work in McLean’s Child and Adolescent Mood Disorders Laboratory in the fall.
 The fellowship will support his research on the neural correlates of interpersonal rejection as a potential marker of risk for suicidality among depressed adolescents.

 “Since the beginning of academic medicine, clinician-researchers have driven the engine of medical discovery and have inspired and mentored the field’s rising stars,” said Dr. Pope, who will celebrate his 40th anniversary at McLean this year.
 “I am honored by Ed and Helen’s wonderful gift and thrilled about the opportunities it will offer to the next generation.”